 Eventually, you’ll slip into a groove of writing, editing, and publishing.
 The trick is to keep at it until this routine is established.

 With a solid content strategy and great SEO, you’ve already put in enough work to start attracting and retaining readers through organic traffic.
 But if you really want to succeed, you’re going to need to do a bit more.

-There are several marketing methods you’ll want to look into.
+There are several marketing methods you’ll want to look into for blog promotion.
 A few key ones:

 - Social media marketing – Promote your blog on a social media platform like Twitter, Facebook, Instagram, Reddit, YouTube, or even TikTok.
 Video content is especially profitable these days.

 - Influencer marketing – Reach out to influencers on social media and enroll them in promoting your blog or products to their followers.

 - Email marketing – Retain past readers and buyers with an email list and keep them coming back for more by strategically using newsletters to draw them in.

 - Digital advertising – Pay to host ads on other people’s blogs and websites.
 You can target certain demographics or use retargeting strategies to draw in lost visitors.
 This is another place where you can incorporate video content.

 There’s also one very important strategy bloggers can utilize: outreach and link building.
 Other bloggers are your most valuable asset in getting more readers.
 Write a guest post for another blogger, accept guest posts from other sites in your niche, offer your products to influencer bloggers in your industry in exchange for a review, and engage in link building to create backlinks.